Vanishing Beauty: Are Blue Macaws Extinct?

 Blue Macaw – From Minnesota to Rio de Janeiro

 Another species of Macaw, the Scarlet Macaw, exists in the Amazon Forest and is one of the common species.
+Although some birds remain in breeding programs, like the Scarlet Macaw, the species is currently extinct in the wild.

 Conclusion

-There is still hope, though the blue macaw was declared extinct.
+There is still hope, though the Spix’s macaw was declared extinct.
 Steps like conservation efforts and breeding programs can build hope.
 Other than that, habitat destruction and the illegal pet trade are a few challenges that continue to threaten their survival.